xavanty/ralph_copilot/README.md

 ## 🙏 Acknowledgments

-- Inspired by the [Ralph technique](https://github.com/paul-gauthier/aider/blob/main/docs/more/aider-benchmarks.md#ralph) from the Aider project
+- Inspired by the [Ralph technique](https://github.com/paul-gauthier/aider/blob/main/docs/more/aider-benchmarks.md#ralph) created by Paul Gauthier for the Aider project
 - Built for [Claude Code](https://claude.ai/code) by Anthropic
 - Community feedback and contributions